 Infant Craniosacral Sessions

-I specialize in working with infants, and offer home visits for moms and babies.
+I specialize in working with infants, and offer craniosacral sessions for new parents and babies.
 Craniosacral work can be effective for a variety of infant-related issues such as torticollis, plagiocephaly, breastfeeding trouble, tongue tie support, reflux, and colic.
 Babies seem to love this work and often sleep soundly through sessions.
 I often treat babies in their first weeks of life, as their bodies are very fluid and receptive to this extremely gentle work.
 Find out more.